Along with the Gods: The Two Worlds: Hong Kong

-Prior to the official release of the film, the film grossed HK$2.4 million from preview tickets sales.
-In the first day of its official release, the film grossed HK$5 million.
+Prior to its official release, the film grossed HK$2.4 million from preview tickets sales.
+On its opening day, the film grossed HK$5 million.
 As of 14 January, the film attracted more than 280,000 viewers and grossed HK$12.5 million.
 As of 16 January, the film grossed more than HK$16 million, surpassing The Battleship Island to become the second highest-grossing Korean film in Hong Kong.
-As of 28 January, the film grossed more than HK$40 million.
+As of 28 January, the film grossed over HK$40 million.

+Critical response

+Review aggregator Rotten Tomatoes reports that 67% of critics have given the film a positive review based on nine reviews, with an average rating of 6.8/10.
+Andy Webster of The New York Times wrote: "Kim Yong-hwa's delirious fantasy "Along With the Gods: The Two Worlds" is a harmless romp flirting at profundity without coming close.
+But it certainly offers plenty to occupy the eye.
+Rarely has a director so reveled in the possibilities of digital effects (with the exception of Robert Rodriguez during his "Adventures of Sharkboy and Lavagirl" period).
+That said, story clarity and emotional depth tend to evaporate amid the visual pyrotechnics."
+James Marsh of the South China Morning Post gave the film three out of five stars, stating that it is "engulfed by melodrama towards the end, but along the way there is fun to be had."
+Yip Wai Yee of The Straits Times wrote that the film "may be soap-opera melodrama, but at least it is unapologetic about it."
+In a negative review, Robert Abele of the Los Angeles Times wrote, "Along With the Gods strains to whimsically entertain, but routinely fails its smaller human-sized moments due to convoluted plot twists."
+Elizabeth Kerr of The Hollywood Reporter wrote: "In general, the film is strong technically, but appropriate though it may be, Bang Jun-suk's syrupy, string-heavy score in the last act is likely to cause cavities."

 Adaptation

 On 28 December 2017, Realies Pictures, the production company of Along with the Gods: The Two Worlds, announced a television adaptation of the film.
 According to the company, the script will be written in 2018, and the drama would be produced in 2019.